Murder of Lesley Molseed: Remaining years in prison

 In October 1981, Kiszko was put in the punishment block for possessing scissors in his cell.
 On 11 November, he was transferred to Gloucester Prison.
 In April 1983, he was informed that eligibility for parole required an admission of guilt: if he continued to deny murdering Lesley, he would spend the rest of his life behind bars.
 This made no difference to Kiszko's stance.
 Thirteen months later, still denying having carried out the murder, he was moved to Bristol Prison.
 His mental deterioration was such that in June 1984, a forensic psychiatrist recommended his transfer to a high-security psychiatric hospital.
 Nothing came of it.
 Six months later, Kiszko was returned to Wakefield Prison.

 In August 1987, Kiszko was transferred to the specialist Category B Grendon Prison where, in June 1988, the prison governor tried to persuade him to enrol on a sex offenders' treatment programme.
 This would require him to admit he murdered Lesley, followed by an exploration of his motives and behaviours.
 Kiszko refused to take part, persistently "refusing to address his offending behaviour" on the grounds that he had done nothing that needed addressing.
 Having been classed as making "no progress" he was returned to Wakefield Prison in May 1989.

 In February 1990, the Home Office privately disclosed that Kiszko's first parole hearing would take place in December 1992, by which time he would have served seventeen years in custody.
-However, he would only be released if he admitted to having murdered Lesley, discuss what led him to murdering her, and if he could convince the Parole Board that he would not be a danger to children or the public.
+However, he would be released only if he admitted to having murdered Lesley, discuss what led him to murdering her, and if he could convince the Parole Board that he would not be a danger to children or the public.

-It was now over a decade since Kiszko had developed signs of mental illness and six years since it was recommended he be sent for psychiatric hospital treatment.
+It was now more than a decade since Kiszko had developed signs of mental illness and six years since it was recommended he be sent for psychiatric hospital treatment.
 His health continued to deteriorate; in July 1990, he said he was striking out a ghost who was trying to sexually abuse him.
 After a further eight months of delays, in March 1991 Kiszko was transferred to Ashworth Hospital under Section 47 of the Mental Health Act 1983.